AI consulting guide

 The work: four types of engagements

 A good data and AI consultant doesn't show up with a generic framework.
 They show up ready to understand your specific business, find where you're bleeding time or money, and fix it.
-Four most common engagements:
+These are the four most common engagements I see for Indianapolis and Indiana businesses:

 1. Workflow audit and AI opportunity assessment